 Are you a couple planning on getting pregnant?
 Are you searching for information regarding how, what and why about getting pregnant?
-Did hear about 9 DPO, 12 DPO or 13 DPO and you wanted to learn more about them?
-You are at the right place.
-Keep on reading to explore more.
-Since we have already written about 13 DPO, this article will mainly focus on 9 DPO and 12 DPO.
+Did you learn about 9 DPO, 12 DPO or 13 DPO and now want to determine if the symptoms you are experiencing now are signs of an early pregnancy?
+You are in the right place.
+Since we have already written about 13 DPO, this article will mainly focus on 9 DPO and 12 DPO as similar things occur in this time frame.

 - What are 9 DPO and 12 DPO?

-- What are the signs of pregnancy at 9 DPO and 12 DPO?
+- What are the early signs of pregnancy at 9 DPO and 12 DPO?

 - Testing for pregnancy